 Why Practice Stress Management?

 Your mind deserves better than to be loaded down with the never-ending job of worrying!
-Some stress may lead to actual problem-solving, but a lot of our stress is unneccessary and even harmful.
+Some stress can be beneficial and may lead to actual problem-solving, but a lot of our stress is unnecessary and even harmful.
 Research is clear that stressed brains do not operate the same way as non-stressed brains.
-John Medina, Ph.D., director of the Brain Center for Applied Learning Research at Seattle Pacific University, says creativity, productivity, motivation and sometimes even your immune system will all suffer under stress.
+John Medina, Ph.D., director of the Brain Center for Applied Learning Research at Seattle Pacific University, says creativity, productivity, motivation and sometimes even your immune system will all suffer chronic stress.

 Take a look at this continuum :

 1 — I’m creatively and cheerfully engaged in life.